anuvanuzhat/anuvanuzhat.github.io/pages/about-me.md

   image: assets/images/aboutme.jpg
   linkedin: https://www.linkedin.com/in/anuva-nuzhat-51848b262/
   bio: |
     Hello!
-My name is Anuva Nuzhat and I study Computer Science and Buisness Administration at North Carolina State University.
+My name is Anuva Nuzhat and I study Computer Science and Business Administration at North Carolina State University.
 I expect to graduate in 2028.
 I'm driven to create a more positive and better world through the use of AI and making real world impacts with the systems I make.

   hobbies:
     - icon: 🎞️